sami10644/sami10644/README.md

 ## About Me

-- 👨‍💻 Currently researching BERT syntactic abilities.
+- 👨‍💻 Currently researching Multi-Agent Reasoning and working on RAG project for an Airport.
-- 🌱 Gradually expanding my knowledge in various ML/DL domains.
+- 🌱 Gradually expanding my knowledge in LLM.
 - 💼 Open to opportunities and collaborations in ML/DL projects.